Albanians in Serbia: Demographics

+The main religion of Albanians in the Preševo Valley is Islam.
+Prior to the Ottoman period, the population of the region was mostly Roman Catholic.
+According to data from the 2011 census, 71.1% of all Albanians are Muslim, followed by Catholics (16.8%) and Orthodox Christians (2.6%).
+The remainder did not declare their religion or belong to smaller religious groups (9.5%).

 Culture

 Education

-The first Albanian language school in the Preševo valley was opened in Preševo on February 7, 1945.
-It was opened by Abdulla Krashnica, local anti-fascist partisan.
-The first secondary school was opened in 1948.
+The first Albanian language elementary school in the Preševo Valley was opened in Preševo in 1945.
+The first Albanian language secondary school was opened in 1948.

 Media

-Before the 2001 rebellion, no Albanian-language media were allowed in the Preševo valley.
-The first Albanian-language channel was allowed after the Končulj Agreement (2001).

-In 2003, the state TV channel of Preševo began to broadcast in Albanian.
-Another regional state channel in Bujanovac broadcasts 8 hours (out of a total 16) daily in Albanian.
-A private TV channel which broadcasts mostly in Albanian was funded in 2006.
+Before the 2001 rebellion, no Albanian-language media were allowed in the Preševo Valley.
+The first Albanian-language channel was allowed after the 2001 Končulj Agreement.
+In 2003, the public TV channel began to broadcast in Albanian in Preševo.
+Another public channel in Bujanovac broadcasts daily 8 hours (out of a total 16) in Albanian.
 "Radio Presheva" broadcasts 10 hours in Albanian daily.
 A similar station exists in Bujanovac.
 In Medveđa, the local state channel broadcasts 5 minutes in Albanian daily and one weekly 60-minute show in Albanian.

-Religion

-The main religion of Albanians in the Preševo Valley is Islam.
-Prior to the Ottoman period, the population of the region was mostly Roman Catholic.
-There are still Catholic churches in the Karadak villages, located in Kosovo today.